Variable gauge

-A variable gauge system allows railway vehicles in a train to travel across a break of gauge between two railway networks with different track gauges.

-For through operation, a train must be equipped with special bogies holding variable gauge wheelsets containing a variable gauge axle (VGA).
-The gauge is altered by driving the train through a gauge changer or gauge changing facility.
-In effect, the track widens or narrows.
+Variable gauge systems allow railway vehicles to travel between two railways with different track gauges.
+Vehicles are equipped with variable gauge axles (VGA).
+The gauge is altered by driving the train through a gauge changer installed at the break of gauge which moves the wheels to the gauge desired.

-As the train passes through the gauge changer, the wheels are unlocked, are moved closer together, or further apart, and are then re-locked.
-Installed variable gauge systems exist within the internal network of Spain, and are installed on international links between Spain/France (Spanish train), Sweden/Finland (Swedish train), Poland/Lithuania (Polish train) and Poland/Ukraine (Polish train).
+Variable gauge systems exist within the internal network of Spain, and are installed on international links between Spain/France (Spanish train), Sweden/Finland (Swedish train), Poland/Lithuania (Polish train) and Poland/Ukraine (Polish train).

 A system for changing gauge without the need to stop is in widespread use for passenger traffic in Spain, for services run on a mix of dedicated high-speed lines (using Standard gauge) and older lines (using Iberian gauge).
 Similar systems for freight traffic are still in their infancy, as the higher axle weight increases the technological challenge.
-Although several alternatives exist, including transferring freight, replacing individual wheels and axles, truck exchange, transporter flatcars or the simple transshipment of freight or passengers, they are impractical, thus a cheap and fast system for changing gauge would be beneficial for cross-border freight traffic.
+Although several alternatives exist, including transferring freight, replacing individual wheels and axles, bogie exchange, transporter flatcars or the simple transshipment of freight or passengers, they are impractical, thus a cheap and fast system for changing gauge would be beneficial for cross-border freight traffic.

-Alternative names include Gauge Adjustable Wheelsets (GAW), Automatic Track Gauge Changeover System (ATGCS/TGCS), Rolling Stock Re-Gauging System (RSRS), Rail Gauge Adjustment System (RGAS), Shifting wheelset, Variable Gauge Rolling Truck, track gauge change and track change wheelset.
+Alternative names include Gauge Adjustable Wheelsets (GAW), Automatic Track Gauge Changeover Systems (ATGCS/AGCS), Rolling Stock Re-Gauging System (RSRS), Rail Gauge Adjustment System (RGAS), Shifting wheelset, Variable Gauge Rolling Truck, track gauge change and track change wheelset.